 Greenwich Breach of Peace Lawyer

-If you were arrested in Greenwich for breach of peace, you need an advocate in your corner protecting your rights.
+If you were charged with a criminal offense, you need an advocate in your corner protecting your rights.
 Contact a Greenwich breach of peace lawyer today for advice and guidance.

 What is First-Degree Breach of the Peace?